wissamdeveloper/nestjs-logger/README.md

 # Custom Logger Middleware, Decorators, and Custom Winston Setup for Nest.js

+Let's talk about the simplest and most important task developers have to deal with, Logging information.

 This repository contains a custom logger middleware, decorators, and a sample Nest.js application demonstrating their usage.
 The middleware is designed to enhance the logging capabilities of your Nest.js application by providing execution time display and additional information like HTTP method, URL, and response status code.
 It leverages Nest.js decorators and middleware, along with a custom Winston logger setup.

 ![Local Image](nestjslogger.png)